ShutterZor/ShutterZor.github.io/_pages/stata.md

 ## OneText

-- Description: onetext[^2] —— Help you do some simple Chinese text analysis.
+- Description: onetext —— Help you do some simple Chinese text analysis.

 - Install:  *ssc install onetext* from Stata.